apizzo1/Hindsight_2020/README.md

 **Presidential approval and disapproval ratings** are fully visible and interactive, and the selected date is emphasized.

-**Ongoing wildfires, contained wildfires, and Black Lives Matter protests** can be viewed and toggled on the interactive map.
+**Ongoing wildfires, contained wildfires, and protests** can be viewed and toggled on the interactive map.
 State borders are also visible and hoverable.
 If you click on a state, the panel next to it will populate state-specific values on COVID-19 growth, unemployment, and baseline changes in mobility, all specific to the selected date.
 A table below will display the total contained/active fires and total protests on the selected date.

 **National COVID-19 data** can be viewed by daily case increases or total cases and deaths up to the selected date.
 The mixed bar/line graph can be hovered over for details.